 What happens when one person is mostly out the door and the other is desperate to save the marriage?

 One person is leaning out of the marriage and nearing a final decision to divorce.
 The other person is leaning in and ready to do whatever it takes to save the marriage.
 Even among couples who have filed for divorce, as many as 40% are mixed agenda.

 This creates quite a bind for a couples therapist.
 Whose agenda do you go with?

-How do you engage the leaning in partner without colluding to change the other’s mind?
-If you hold back from encouraging a dive into couples therapy, aren’t you then siding with the leaning out partner?
+How do you engage the leaning-out partner who isn’t even sure they want to stick around for a second session, let alone do intense couples therapy?
+How do you engage the leaning-in partner without colluding to change the other’s mind?
+If you hold back from encouraging a dive into couples therapy, aren’t you then siding with the leaning-out partner?

 During this time of emotional storms, couples often find themselves pulled by family, friends, therapists, clergy, and divorce professionals, each which their own view about marital commitment and divorce.
 Everyone means well but couples are ravaged by competing advice and often a lack place of safety to calmly explore all the complex feelings they’re having.